PLangHQ/plang/Documentation/Identity.md

-# Understanding Built-in Identity in plang
+# Understanding Identity in plang

-## What is Built-in Identity?
+## What is Identity?

-Built-in Identity in plang offers a secure and private way of handling user identification, replacing traditional methods like email and password with a unique digital key.
+Identity in plang offers a secure and private way of handling user identification, replacing traditional methods like email and password with a unique digital key.

 ## Identity Explained
 In the world of web development, when a web service asks you to log in using your email and password, the main reason is to identify you in order to show you your data and not someone else's.